 At all times during the school day, the front office to a Caliber Schools will be manned by a Caliber staff member.
-For the purpose of this policy, the Charter School day is defined as the period of time that starts 30 minutes before the beginning of the instructional day and ends 15 minutes after the end of the instructional day.
-Ensuring that the front office is manned at all times is a primary responsibility of the Charter School Director of Operations.
-If the Director of Operations is unable to be at the front desk for some reason, he/she is responsible for finding another Caliber staff member to be present, this may include Administrative Assistant, any School Leader and any employee of Caliber Schools.
-Individuals who are not staff members should NOT be asked to man the front desk.
+For the purpose of this policy, the Charter School day is defined as the period of time that starts 20 minutes before the beginning of the instructional day and ends 15 minutes after the end of the instructional day.
+Ensuring that the front office is manned at all times is a primary responsibility of the Charter School Office Lead.
+If the Office Lead is unable to be at the front desk for some reason, he/she is responsible for finding another Caliber staff member to be present.
+Individuals who are not staff members should NOT be asked to work at the front desk.